chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Hello-Hackers.md

 ## Solution:

-After the terminal comes up, the user needs to invoke `hello` command with argument `hackers`
+After the terminal comes up, the user needs to invoke `hello` command with argument `hackers`.

 #### Commands run: